markin/locatinator/README.md

 ### Accessing the GPS data

 Once your windows service is running you can access the GPS data at: `http://localhost:8000/gps/location`.
-If all's well you should see something like:
+If all's well you should see something like the following JSON data (but formatted as a string):

 ```json
 {